infracloudio/csvserver/README.md

     docker pull infracloudio/csvserver:latest
     docker pull prom/prometheus:v2.22.0
     ```
-  - Fork this repository to your own GitHub acccount and clone it.
+  - Clone this repository to your machine. (**Don't fork it**).
+  - Create a new private repository on GitHub.
+  - `cd` into the `solution` directory, and perform all the steps from that directory.

-> **NOTE**: If you have a Windows machine, you can try to do this assignment on [WSL-2](https://docs.docker.com/docker-for-windows/wsl/) or use https://labs.play-with-docker.com
+> **NOTE**: If you have a Windows machine, you can try to do this assignment on [WSL-2](https://docs.docker.com/docker-for-windows/wsl/) or use https://labs.play-with-docker.com or install GNU/Linux (i.e. Ubuntu) in a virtual machine.

+> **NOTE**: Any step from the assignment do **not** require you to modify the container image / build your own container image at all.

+> **REMEMBER**: Make sure all the files you create have the exact names as given.

 ## Part I
   1. Run the container image `infracloudio/csvserver:latest` in background and check if it's running.